top of page

 Safety Warnings and Precautions

-The NHS advises that antihistamine sleeping tablets should only be used for short periods (usually no more than a few days at a time).
+The NHS advises that antihistamine-based sleeping tablets should only be used for short periods, usually no more than a few days at a time.
+Anyone with underlying health conditions, such as glaucoma, breathing problems, or prostate issues, should seek medical advice before using these products to ensure they are safe and appropriate.

 Natural Alternatives to Sominex and Nytol